 Studies of visual diversity by Dr Andrew Lothian

-In the study of the South Australian landscape, diversity was scored by a group of participants, and the results are summarized in Figure 1 and Table 1.
+In the study of the South Australian landscape, diversity was scored on a 5-point scale by a group of participants, and the results are summarized in Figure 1 and Table 1.
 These indicate that the South Australian landscape is middle ranking in diversity with relatively few scenes of high diversity, which accords with knowledge of this landscape.
 The trend line indicates that for each unit of diversity (e.g. from 3 to 4), ratings increase by 1.34 which is a substantial amount.

 Lothian, 2000.
 Figure 1 Diversity of the South Australian landscape